rusili/TiltParallax/README.md

 ### Setting forward tilt offset

 > Sets the forward tilt offset dimension, allowing for the image to be
-> centered while the phone is "naturally" tilted forwards.
+> vertically centered while the phone is "naturally" tilted forwards.
 > Higher values sets the natural "center" higher up on the image.

 #### XML